DBOS Client

 type ClientConfig struct {

-DatabaseSchema string // Database schema name (defaults to "dbos")
+DatabaseSchema string // Database schema name (defaults to "dbos"; Postgres only)

 Logger *slog.Logger // Optional custom logger